Geometry Bulletin Boards

 Geometry Bulletin Board Idea

 Grandfather Tang and his granddaughter Little Soo play with tangram puzzles.
-Soon Grandfather tells Little Soo a story that includes many animals including foxes, dogs, rabbits, turtles, and more.
+Soon, Grandfather tells Little Soo a story about many animals, including foxes, dogs, rabbits, turtles, and more.

 Have students create each animal from the story using tangram puzzles.
 Some skills that can be taught include: